 Home Chef wins with its eco-friendly packaging and better selection of serving sizes.
 Blue Apron is a worthy contender in all these categories but Home Chef is just a little better.

 The sign-up process is a little quicker for Blue Apron, but that’s mostly because there are more customization options when signing up for Home Chef.
 With both services, the minimum order is 2 meals for 2 people (or 4 servings) per week.
 Once you’ve opened your Home Chef or Blue Apron account and selected your plan, it’s time to pick out your meals.
-Screenshots comparing serving size options for Home Chef and Blue Apron

 Home Chef allows you to order up to 6 meals per week for up to 6 people.
 Not only is this more than Blue Apron (which limits you to 5 meals per week for 4 people), but it’s more than many other meal kits I’ve tried before.
-Blue Apron also offers between 4 and 10 single-serving ready-made meals per week.
+Blue Apron also offers between 6 and 10 single-serving ready-made meals per week.

 Home Chef only delivers on weekdays while Blue Apron offers weekend delivery too.
-While both Blue Apron and Home Chef both offer delivery several days per week, your specific delivery day will depend on your address.
+While both Blue Apron and Home Chef offer delivery several days per week, your specific delivery day will depend on your address.

 Home Chef delivers to 98% of the US, while Blue Apron delivers throughout the continental US.
 Sorry, Hawaii and Alaska – neither service has expanded outside the mainland yet!
 Both services offer zip code confirmation on their websites that will check whether or not you can receive deliveries.
 They’ll also let you know which days are available in your area.
-Screenshot of recycling information from Home Chef's website.

 Home Chef and Blue Apron both do an excellent job of packing your meal kits so they arrive chilled and fresh.
 But in order to do that, both use a lot of packaging, which you’ll have to dispose of each week.